awcoetzer/inspirational-quote-page/README.md

 #### PROJECT GOALS & STRETCH GOALS
 _Project instructions & challenges_

-* Build it from Scratch
+* Build it from Scratch ✅
 * Make sure you use:
-    * Classes
+    * Classes ✅
-    * Background-image
+    * Background-image ✅
-    * Google font: Inter
+    * Google font: Inter ✅

 ##### STRETCH GOALS

-* Change the quote & background image
+* Change the quote & background image ✅
-* Use flexbox
-* Change the color of the quote box on :hover
+* Change the color of the quote box on :hover ✅
-* Find a way to use :hover
+* Find a way to use :hover ✅
-* Make the quote box link to the frontend career path course on Scrimba
+* Make the quote box link to the frontend career path course on Scrimba ✅

 ##### EVEN STRETCHIER STRETCH GOALS

-* Place the quote box in the center of the image
+* Place the quote box in the center of the image ✅
-* Use flexbox
+* Use flexbox ✅
 * Use javascript to:
-    * Display random quote on refresh
+    * Display random quote on refresh ✅
-    * Display random background image on refresh
+    * Display random background image on refresh ✅
 <br>

 #### DESIGN NOTES